justzh/csharp/notes/C# Coding Conventions.md

     int var4 = ExampleClass.ResultSoFar();
     ```

-- Do not rely on the variable name to specift the type of the variable.
+- Do not rely on the variable name to specify the type of the variable.
 It might not be correct.

+- Avoid the use of var in place of dynamic.